 Recursive ZK proofs are proofs that verify other proofs.
 This seemingly circular concept enables remarkable scalability: compress unlimited computation into a single, constant-size proof.
+In a world where authentication systems must handle millions of requests per second, recursive composition is the mechanism that keeps verification costs flat regardless of how many operations you batch together.

 The Recursion Concept